asherliu/researchHOWTO/readme.md

-# Actionable Advice About How to Do Research
+# Actionable Guidance About How to Do Research

 ---------
 Slides